top of page

 If you are fed up with the price of over-the-counter medicines, I have a trick for you to help you save some cash.

-Take a look at the back of a packet of drugs, and you'll see a drug code printed on the back of the packaging.
-UK medications are assigned a unique identifier called a Product License number or PL number.
-This number can be found printed on the drug manufacturers packaging and provides information about the medication, including the active ingredients and dosage.
+Take a look at the back of a packet of drugs, and you'll see a drug code printed on the packaging.
+UK medications are assigned a unique identifier called a Product License number (PL number).
+This number can be found printed on the drug manufacturer's packaging and provides information about the medication, including the active ingredients and dosage.

-Any product with the same ingredients will have an identical PL code printed on the box by the drug companies, no matter if it's generic medications or big branded products.
-This is a super helpful way to find cheaper versions of medicines with the same ingredients as a big brands products, allowing you to buy own-brand or generic drugs, at the lowest price, offering you the best deals and significant savings on common medications.
+Drug companies print an identical PL code on the box of any product with the same ingredients, whether it's generic medications or big-brand products.
+This is a super helpful way to find cheaper versions of medicines with the same ingredients as big-brand products.
+It allows you to buy own-brand or generic drugs at the lowest price, offering you the best deals and significant savings on common medications.

-This means you can check the back of any packaging to see if a cheaper product has the same PL code; if it does, you can save money, using these generic alternatives, without paying the big brand prices!
-You can also perform an internet search for the PL code, and this will bring up products with the same code.
+This means you can check the back of any packaging to see if a cheaper product has the same PL code; if it does, you can save money using these generic alternatives without paying the big brand prices!
+You can also perform an internet search for the PL code, which will bring up products with the same code.

 You can use the National Health Service (NHS) website, the Electronic Medicines Compendium (EMC).
-The EMC is a comprehensive database of all licensed medicines in the UK, including Northern Ireland, and provides information about the PL number, active ingredients, dosage, and other important details and you can use the search tool to see what medications the PL number is used in.
+The EMC is a comprehensive database of all licensed medicines in the UK, including Northern Ireland.
+It provides information about the PL number, active ingredients, dosage, and other important details.
+You can also use the search tool to see what medications the PL number is used in.

 This is designed for health practitioners only; however 'allegedly' I was very quickly able to set up an account on the site by entering my details and selecting a listed health trust at random, and this allowed me to set myself up to browse all the information about a product and its ingredients and PL codes, which is very detailed.
 It even has the patient guides, you usually get in with the box of medication, available to read as well, and this shows any side effects, so it is a fantastic resource!